 Change line 43 of stride.h from

+'''

-''' #define MAX_AT_IN_RES 50
+#define MAX_AT_IN_RES 50

 to

 #define MAX_AT_IN_RES 75

+'''

 because there are many structures with non-standard residues containing more than 50 atoms.

-Change line 96 of stride.c from

-return(SUCCESS);

-to

-'''

-since a program should return 0 if everything ended correctly.
+Change line 96 of stride.c from since a program should return 0 if everything ended correctly.